AliHMohammad/Security-dotNET/README.md

 # Security-CSharp

 Authentication & role-based Authorization template in ASP.NET Core using JWT.
 Configured for a MySQL database.
+The template utilizes two roles, `USER` and `ADMIN`, but that can be easily configured inside `SeedDataAuth.cs`.

 Created By [AliHMohammad](https://github.com/AliHMohammad)